 Research suggests that siblings placed together experience lower risk of failed placements, fewer moves, and many emotional benefits.
 Siblings placed together often feel more secure and are able to help each other adjust to their new family and community.

 Keeping siblings together can prevent a lifetime of longing and searching for lost brothers and sisters.
-As one adoptive mother of four boys told us:

 Also, it is worthwhile for families to think about future adoption plans.
 For people who are planning to adopt more than one child, adopting a sibling group could take less time and mean only one period of transitioning children into a family.